iBoradyn/raspberry_mini_smart_home/README.md

-# Raspberry mini smart home
+# Raspberry training smart home
 Project with endpoints, webhooks and ready views using them for controlling electrical devices via raspberry pi.